In 2024, 1,716 HOMELESS HOUSEHOLDS accessed Coordinated Entry in Polk County:

 Our clients include families, veterans, mentally ill, disabled, youth aging out of foster care, and more.
 Homelessness can happen to anyone—it takes just one major setback to start a cycle that can end with help from our community.
 We can solve this problem with your support.

 The Homeless Coalition of Polk County is grateful to the GiveWell Community Foundation for their contribution through the Impact Polk Grant.
-The vial support strengthens our efforts to connect individuals and families with the resources they need to achieve housing stability and rebuild their lives.
+The vital support strengthens our efforts to connect individuals and families with the resources they need to achieve housing stability and rebuild their lives.

 DISCLAIMER